 If you can’t wait until your (next) holiday on Texel to see these wonderful creatures, you can watch the seals at Ecomare via our Webcam.

-Seals found on the North Holland coast are brought to Ecomare.
+Seals found on the texel beach are brought to Ecomare.
 Seals have been taken here since 1952.